EdensHand/Moible_Term_Project/README.md

 3. **Send Data to Firebase**: After a swipe is completed, the swipe data (direction, duration, timestamp) is stored in Firebase under the user's username.

 ### Challenges
-- **Finding appropiate Data Structure**: `ArrayList` works great to store swipe data on device, but not compadable with Firebase.
-Once data is ready to send, `ArrayList` converted to `hashmap` for ease of Firebase data storage.
+- **Finding an Appropriate Data Structure**: `ArrayList` works well to store swipe data on-device, but is not compatible with Firebase.
+Once data is ready to send, `ArrayList` is converted to `hashmap` for proper Firebase data storage.
-- **Firebase Connectivity**: Implementing appropiate and combatible libaries, versions, and meathods to succesffully and reliably connect to the Firebase took significant trial and error.
+- **Firebase Connectivity**: Implementing appropriate and compatible libraries, versions, and methods to successfully and reliably connect to the Firebase took significant trial and error.
 Generative AI assisted in the troubleshooting of `sendSwipeDataToFirebase`.

 #### How to Run:
 1. Clone the repository.  **OR**  Unzip `touchalytics-android-proj-ptk406-wuj591.zip` into Android Studio environment.